 The company is under the overall management of a Board of Directors.
 There are six trustees on the Board who all give their time voluntarily.
-Three of them, including our Chairman, are parents of people with a learning disability.
+Two of them are parents of people with a learning disability.
 The Directors regularly visit our homes and services to speak with services users and staff.

 Our Chief Executive, Leigh-Anne Smith leads the activities of the charity and is supported by a team of Registered Managers and Service Managers.
 Leigh-Anne has over twenty years’ experience in the Adult Social Care sector.